Isha-NIT/airfare-forecasting-system/README.md

-# ✈️ Airfare Forecasting System
+# ✈️ FareVision - Airfare Forecasting System

 A machine learning project to predict flight ticket prices based on various features such as airline, duration, class, departure time, etc.